Kenya, Tanzania and Uganda mount joint Afcon bid

-Kenya, Tanzania and Uganda are set to bid to host the 2027 Africa Cup of Nations.
+Kenya, Tanzania and Uganda are set to bid to host the 2027 Africa Cup of Nations (Afcon).

 The three East African neighbours have submitted a joint expression of interest with the Confederation of African Football (Caf), the governing body that organises the biennial tournament.

-Egypt hosted Afcon as recently as 2019, while earlier this year Algeria hosted the African Nations Championship (Chan) - the pan-continental tournament for locally-based players - meaning those two countries are unlikely to struggle when it comes to infrastructure requirements.
+Egypt hosted the Cup of Nations as recently as 2019 while earlier this year Algeria hosted the African Nations Championship (Chan), the pan-continental tournament for locally based players, meaning those two countries are unlikely to struggle when it comes to infrastructure requirements.

 Until last week, Botswana's bid was also due to be a joint one, but Namibia dropped out at the last minute, citing financial concerns.

-Kenya has just one stadium approved for international games by Caf, the Nyayo National Stadium in its capital Nairobi.
+Kenya has just one stadium approved for international games by Caf, the Nyayo National Stadium in the capital, Nairobi.

 The country was stripped of the right to host the 2018 Chan just four months before the finals because several venues were not ready.